 - Mr Lawrence Thompson

-- Two Trustees elected every year at AGM One Vacancy
+- Two Trustees elected every year at AGM

 - Advocacy: The partnership has representation from a wide range of organisations.
 If some of the identified activity is the remit of an existing body then we will work with them to bring that service/facility to the area